FuhgJan/academic/_pages/about.md

   * We recently released a preprint where we introduce the Deep Convolutional Ritz Method (DCRM) as a parametric PDE solver.
 For more information follow this [link](https://arxiv.org/pdf/2206.04675.pdf)

+## Open positions
+Multiple fully funded Ph.D. positions are available in my research group for fall 2024.
+The positions will be broadly in the area of physics-informed machine learning, computational mechanics, and computational statistics.
+Highly motivated students with Bachelor's or Master's degrees in Mechanical Engineering, Civil Engineering, Aerospace Engineering, or other relevant fields are encouraged to send me an email at <jf853@cornell.edu>.
+Please include your CV and (preliminary) transcripts.